cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 A valid .java file may define any number of classes or interfaces but have at most one public class.

+Java is object oriented, not procedural

+Operator overloading is permitted in languages like C++, not Java

+ the JVM manages the location of objects in memory that can change and is transparent to the Java application.

 ## Practice Questions before exam

 - Given the following application, fill in the missing values in the table starting from the top and going downward.